↑ Find Your Part Fast

 A full fixture replacement starts making more sense when the body is heavily corroded, multiple parts are missing, the item is too difficult to match, or the cost of the required parts approaches the cost of a new compatible fixture.
 That is why parts pages and alternatives pages work well together.
 They help you decide whether to repair or replace based on what is actually available today.

 If your Portfolio lighting fixture still works but the protective lens or cover is cracked, cloudy, or missing, replacing the lens is often the easiest repair.
-Many wall lanterns, landscape lights, and path lights use removable lenses that protect the bulb and internal components from moisture and debris.
 Our Portfolio Lighting Replacement Lenses guide explains how to identify compatible lens styles and locate replacement covers for older Portfolio fixtures.

 If you cannot find the exact replacement part or your fixture is discontinued, upgrading the entire system may be the better option.
 This Portfolio landscape lighting replacement guide shows the best alternatives available today.